semasuka/blog/about.md

 # About the blog

-This blog is powered by [Jekyll](https://jekyllrb.com "Jekyll") using [this](https://github.com/mmistakes/jekyll-theme-basically-basic) theme, I have tweaked it with my own styling.
+This blog is built with [Jekyll](https://jekyllrb.com "Jekyll") using [this](https://github.com/mmistakes/jekyll-theme-basically-basic) theme, I have tweaked it with my own styling.
 If you wish to use this blog as a template to create your own blog, or contribute to this project fork it on my GitHub profile [here](https://github.com/semasuka/blog).

 All of the content on this site is FREE with no ads for the benefit of the community.
 Please do not reproduce the entire content (or very substantial portions) of any article without asking first.